-Thank you for purchasing Tannoy System 1200 Monitors.
+Thank you for purchasing the Tannoy System 600 Monitors.

-This loudspeaker is a professional mid-field reference monitor, able to reproduce with accuracy and at high levels frequencies as low as 40 Hz.
-Using an advanced 12" Dual Concentric driver, if offers the advantages of point source operation in a very cost-effective design.
-The attractive octagonal shape of the cabinet with its rounded edge corners and front panel contributes to the excellent acoustic performance of the cabinet.
+This loudspeaker is a very compact, professional near-field reference monitor.
+Using an advanced Dual Concentric 6.5" driver, if offers the advantages of the point source operation in a very cost-effective design.
+The attractive octagonal shape of the cabinet with its original rounded edge corners front panel contributes to the excellent acoustic performance of the cabinet.
+Compared to its predecessor in the same category, this product offers extended bass capability, as well as smoother overall balance for even more transparent and fatigue-free monitoring.